mura2556/POE-MCP/README.md

 ```

 Vitest suites cover ETL normalization, manifest metadata, crafting lookups, MCP tool behavior, and fixture-driven regressions for item parsing and PoB encoding.

+## Release process

+The automated release workflow (`.github/workflows/release.yml`) is restricted to the official maintainer (`OFFICIAL_OWNER` in workflow env).
+To publish a new build:

+1. Ensure `pnpm-lock.yaml` is committed and that `pnpm build`, `pnpm etl:all`, and `pnpm data:validate` succeed locally.
+2. Trigger the **Release** workflow via *Actions → Release → Run workflow* and optionally provide a tag (for example `v0.1.1`).
+If omitted, the workflow uses the version from `package.json`.
+3. The workflow rebuilds the project, reruns the PoE1 validation gates, executes the full ETL, packages `dist/clients`, `manifest.json`, coverage reports, and a `poe-mcp-src.zip` archive, and attaches them to the GitHub Release.
+4. Downstream automation publishes the npm package, Docker image, Homebrew tap PR, and Scoop manifest (guarded to run only for the canonical owner and when required secrets are present).

+> Forks should update the `OFFICIAL_OWNER` value in the workflows or leave it untouched to prevent accidental publishing from non-official repositories.

 ## Licensing & provenance